josegpt/josegpt.com/README.md

-# pt-portfolio
+# PT Porftolio

-My personal space :)
+This is my personal space :)